DevSecOps-TTS/AlphaCourse/README.md

 # Alpha Course - TTS DevSecOps

-This recrpository is a monorepo for all practice projects.
+This repository is a monorepo for all practice projects.

 ## Contact Information